 The manufacturing process for HIP sheeting is also considered to be more “green”.
 As it produces 97% fewer VOC emissions than engineer grade reflective sheeting.
 72% less energy to manufacture.
 However, the reflectivity value stands alone as a better reason to use HIP.

 Finally, HIP reflective sign materials will last longer than its EG reflective film counterpart.
 This material is considered to be mid to long-range durability.
 Typically will last about 10 years.

 Finally, Diamond Grade Reflective Sheeting (DG3) is a full cube prismatic reflective sheeting that returns almost 60% of the available light to vehicle drivers which is about double what HIP reflective sheeting reflects.
 DG3 reflective sheeting meets the specifications of ASTM Type XI standard.

 it's likely with pending legislation in the US, that this material will be required to replace many existing signs.
 Currently all new “critical”.
-Traffic control signs (such as Stop signs, speed limit signs, etc.) are required to utilize this sheeting.
+Traffic control signs (such as Stop signs, speed limit signs, etc.) are required to utilise this sheeting.

-Similar to the other two sheetings aforementioned, diamond grade reflective sheeting has a pressure sensitive adhesive and is applied to (typically) alodized or anodized aluminum sheeting either with a hand roller or a mechanical squeeze roll laminator/applicator.
+Similar to the other two sheetings aforementioned, diamond grade reflective sheeting has a pressure sensitive adhesive and is applied to (typically) alodized or anodized aluminium sheeting either with a hand roller or a mechanical squeeze roll laminator/applicator.

-DG3 sheeting was engineered to reflect the newer headlights in late-model automobiles, as well as to help older drivers (like me) with greater luminescence, as well as truck drivers whose lights are able to pick up signs that utilize DG3 better and at greater distances.
+DG3 sheeting was engineered to reflect the newer headlights in late-model automobiles, as well as to help older drivers (like me) with greater luminescence, as well as truck drivers whose lights are able to pick up signs that utilise DG3 better and at greater distances.